How to potty train your toddler

 - Day 6.
 Same again, but he got the hang of it without me reminding him and started asking to go.

 Reacting to accidents

-Don't imply toileting is disgusting
+Don't treat toileting as disgusting

-If your child isn't dry at night it's probably because their nervous system isn't mature enough to trigger a signal that their bladder is full and needs emptying.
+If your child isn't dry at night, it's probably because their nervous system isn't mature enough to trigger a signal that their bladder is full and needs emptying.